Finegold, Sydney M. Infectious Disease Section, Veterans Administration Wadsworth Hospital Center, Los Angeles, California.

 An illness produced by the exotoxin of Clostridium botulinum and occasionally other bacterial members of the genus Clostridium, and characterized by paralysis and other neurological abnormalities.
-There are seven principal toxin types (A–G) involved in botulism.
+Botulism is a serious (though rare) condition caused by toxins produced by Clostridium bacteria, most notably Clostridium botulinum (see illustration).
+The bacteria responsible for botulism are spread primarily by food and occasionally by other means.
+There are seven principal toxin types (A through G) involved in botulism.
 Types A, B, E, and F have been implicated in human disease, whereas types C and D produce illness in birds and nonhuman mammals.
 Strains of C. baratii and C. butyricum have been found to produce toxins E and F and have been implicated in infant botulism.
-There is serologic cross-reactivity between C. botulinum (see illustration) and C. sporogenes and C. novyi.
-Botulinal toxin is among the most potent poisons known; it has a heavy chain (molecular weight about 100,000) and a light chain (molecular weight about 50,000) joined by a disulfide bond.
-See also: Anaerobic infection; Bacteria; Bacteriology; Clostridium; Infectious disease; Medical bacteriology; Poison; Toxin; Virulence
+There is serologic cross-reactivity between C. botulinum and C. sporogenes and C. novyi.
+Botulinal toxin is among the most potent poisons known.
+See also: Anaerobic infection; Bacteria; Bacteriology; Clostridium; Food; Food poisoning; Foodborne disease; Infectious disease; Medical bacteriology; Poison; Toxin; Virulence

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.